MicrosoftDocs/mesh-docs/mesh/Create/Developing for Mesh/Building your environment/webcontent.md

 - Interacting with maps, diagrams, and data

-To experience a WebView showcase within a Unity scene, see the *HelloWorld-Unity.zip* sample on the EAP SharePoint site.
+To experience a WebSlate showcase within a Unity scene, see the *HelloWorld-Unity.zip* sample on the EAP SharePoint site.

 ## Requirements/Dependencies

-WebView depends on the *Unity.InputSystem* and *Unity.XR.Interaction.Toolkit* Unity packages, located in the Mesh Authoring package.
+WebSlate depends on the *Unity.InputSystem* and *Unity.XR.Interaction.Toolkit* Unity packages, located in the Mesh Authoring package.

 ## Features

-WebView loads an interactive page via a provided URL.
+WebSlate loads an interactive page via a provided URL.
 The URL given to it in the Environment will be the same one loaded in Mesh.
-WebView offers the following features:
+WebSlate offers the following features:

-- When loaded on the Mesh App for PC and Quest, Web pages loaded by the WebView are interactable through mouse, keyboard, and Quest XR controller input.
+- When loaded on the Mesh App for PC and Quest, Web pages loaded by the WebSlate are interactable through mouse, keyboard, and Quest XR controller input.

-- The size and shape of the WebView will match that of the quad GameObject on which it is placed, typically this is the quad baked inside of the prefab from the Mesh Authoring package.
+- The size and shape of the web slate will match that of the quad GameObject on which it is placed, typically this is the quad baked inside of the prefab from the Mesh Authoring package.

-- Multiple WebViews can be added to a scene.
-The number of users in your Mesh Environment does not affect WebView performance, as WebView resources are initialized locally on the user's machine.
+- Multiple web slates can be added to a scene.
+The number of users in your Mesh Environment does not affect web slate performance, as WebSlate resources are initialized locally on the user's machine.

-- Configure WebViews with visual or cloud scripting to add interactive behaviors and synchronization across users.
+- Configure web slates with visual or cloud scripting to add interactive behaviors and synchronization across users.

-- You can preview your WebView before uploading your scene to Mesh by hitting play in the Unity editor on your Environment project.
+- You can preview your web slate before uploading your scene to Mesh by hitting play in the Unity editor on your Environment project.

 - For Web pages in which text rendering is more important, you can